sarisabban/RamaNet/README.md

 `python3 Database.py`

 The default parameters for the Database.py script is isolating proteins between 80 and 150 amino acids, that have more helices and strands than loops (a rigid structure), and with an Rg value of less than 15 (compact structure).
-The script results in a dataset with the first column as the training example number, then the PDB ID of the file (and chain letter), then the angles *Phi* and *Psi* for each amino acid. *0.0* indicates a position with no amino acids, not all protein structures have the same length, but the entire dataset does have the same length and shape because the empty spaces are filled with zeros.
+The script results in a dataset with the first column as the training example number, then the PDB ID of the file (and chain letter), then the angles *Phi/Psi* for each amino acid. *0.0* indicates a position with no amino acids, not all protein structures have the same length, but the entire dataset does have the same length and shape because the empty spaces are filled with zeros.
 If errors occur, that is fine, some protein files will cause errors (and they will be deleted/ignored), but the script should continue all the way to the end and result in a dataset file.

 The dataset generation protocol is as follows:
 * Download the PDB database